-Michigan law provides a statutory basis for Alimony / Spousal Support when the assets awarded to either party are not sufficient to support them.
-There are eleven factors taken into consideration when determining if Alimony / Spousal Support should be awarded.
+Michigan divorce law provides a statutory basis for Alimony / Spousal Support when the assets awarded to either party are not sufficient to support them.
+There are eleven factors taken into consideration when determining if Alimony / Spousal Support should be awarded in a Michigan divorce.

 1. The past relations and conduct of the parties.